B.S. Anderson University

 He, and his wife Wendy, live in Orlando and have two sons and two daughters.

 Pastrol Care Support-Central America

 Shawn and Lisa served as missionaries in Guatemala with Foundation for Missions from 2011 until 2017.
 They now operate in an Ambassador capacity supporting the ministry in Guatemala.

 Shawn is currently pastoring a Christian & Missionary Alliance church in Minneola, Florida called Hillside Community Church.
 Their new church family has been a great blessing to them and they have greatly enjoyed getting to know members of the congregation.

 Shawn and Lisa have 3 young adult children.
 Meghan is currently living with them in Minneola, and is attending Lake Sumter State College.
 Emma has chosen to attend a local public high school for her senior year.
 Steven continues to live in Fort Myers and work as a surgical technologist at a local hospital there.

-They are transitioning to being part of the support team as Pastoral Care for the increasing numbers of missionaries we have serving in Central America.
+They are part of the Pastoral Care support team for the increasing numbers of missionaries we have serving in Central America

 Norman and Connie are longtime residents of Orlando, Florida where they raised their three children and now have four grandsons.